-Was sent to CC on June 12, 2018, (almost a month prior to the July CC mtg.) via email to acting city manager & CC.
+Lalloway’s motion was sent to the City Council on June 12, 2018 (almost a month prior to the July CC meeting) via email to Acting City Manager and City Council.
 The memo is a pretty basic five prong motion.
-The document was included in the 7/10/18 agenda packet and available on the city website prior to the CC meeting.
-The public had access to view the motion before the meeting.
+The document was included in the 7/10/18 agenda packet and available on the city website prior to the City Council meeting.
+The public had access to view the motionbefore the meeting.
 The Brown Act was followed.

-BROWN ACT VIOLATIONS?
 Documents at meetings are meant to be public and posted in advance.
-Given the detailed sub-bullets, the WatchDog would LOVE TO KNOW WHO DRAFTED THE MOTION.
+Given the detailed sub-bullets, the Irvine Watchdog would LOVE TO KNOW WHO DRAFTED THE MOTION.
 Is the City Attorney complicit in this Brown Act violation as well?